-Cisco PIX family firewalls and Cisco ASA Series adaptive security appliances integrate comprehensive firewall, intrusion defense, and Virtual Private Network (VPN) technologies in an affordable, single-cabinet package.
-Both of these product lines have been superseded by the ASA 5500-X family of security appliances with Firepower.
-(Refer to integration and troubleshooting help with ASA 5500-X firewalls with Firepower Services.)
-Nevertheless, PIX and previous-generation Cisco ASA 5500 model firewalls are extensively deployed and continue to provide small and mid-size organizations a reliable firewall environment.
+Cisco's PIX security appliances and ASA Series adaptive security appliances combine comprehensive firewall, intrusion protection, and VPN features in a cost-effective, one-cabinet package.
+Both of these product families have been superseded by the ASA 5500-X series of security appliances with Firepower.
+(See integration and debugging help with Cisco AA 5500-X firewalls with Firepower Services.)
+Nevertheless, PIX and first-generation Cisco ASA 5500 Series adaptive security appliances are widely deployed and continue to provide small and mid-size organizations a reliable firewall solution.

-PIX and the original ASA 5500 firewalls offer robust client and application policy support, mutlivector assault defense, and secure access services.
-The increased knowledge sharing of integrated security features in a single platform provides customers implementing these aggregated solutions the benefits of enhanced protection, lower cost of ownership, and minimal management expense.
+Cisco PIC and legacy ASA 5500 firewalls deliver robust client and application policy support, mutlivector assault protection, and secure access features.
+The enhanced intelligence sharing of consolidated protection features in a stand-alone package offers users deploying these aggregated solutions the benefits of enhanced protection, reduced TCO, and minimal maintenance expense.

-Cisco PIX security appliances and Cisco's ASA 5500 family join IOS Firewall, the Firewall Services Module for Cisco Catalyst 6500 switches, and Cisco 7600 routers as parts of Cisco's flexible, self-contained firewall line.
-Based on a scalable, building-block approach, each device is equipped with a particular feature set to provide more efficient protection to a variety of networking environments.
-These solutions can be individually deployed to protect certain areas of a network infrastructure, or can be grouped for a layered, defense-in-depth strategy based on the design leading practices described in the Cisco SAFE Blueprint.
-Completing the integrated firewall solutions, Cisco has developed a comprehensive security management product portfolio, spanning Cisco security device and IOS security components and built-in device managers, to standalone management applications, moving to make sure that businesses can productively manage their Cisco protection solution purchases.
+Cisco PIX firewalls and Cisco's ASA 5500 product line combine with Cisco IOS Firewall, the Firewall Services Module (FWSM) for Catalyst 6500 family switches, and 7600 routers as components of Cisco's versatile, integrated firewall product.
+Based on an expandable, building-block platform, every device is equipped with a particular feature set to provide more efficient protection to a variety of network environments.
+These products can be independently installed to secure specific facets of a network infrastructure, or can be combined for a systematic, protection-in-depth strategy based on the design best practices outlined in the Cisco SAFE Blueprint.
+Rounding out the integrated firewall solutions, Cisco provides a comprehensive security management product portfolio, spanning Cisco security device and IOS Software security components and built-in device controllers, to standalone management utilities, helping to make sure that businesses can productively manage their Cisco security infrastructure investments.

 Cisco PIX Security Appliance Series

-Cisco PIX firewalls offer a variety of setup, monitoring, and analysis features, giving IT managers the flexibility to utilize the techniques that most closely meet their needs.
-Administrative options include common, policy-based administration utilities, integrated web-based management, and compatibility with remote-tracking standards like Simple Network Management Protocol and syslog.
-The integrated Cisco Adaptive Security Device Manager (ASDM) system offers a world-class web-based control solution that greatly simplifies the installation, ongoing modification, and monitoring of a specific PIX firewall appliance without requiring any additional utility other than a standard browser and Java applet to be installed on an administrator's computer.
+Cisco PIX firewall appliances feature a wealth of configuration, monitoring, and troubleshooting features, providing IT managers the versatility to use the techniques that best match their needs.
+Administrative solutions include common, policy-based administration tools, integrated web-accessible administration, and compatibility with remote-monitoring standards like Simple Network Management Protocol (SNMP) and syslog.
+The integrated Adaptive Security Device Manager interface provides a powerful web-based management solution that greatly streamlines the deployment, in-place modification, and tracking of a single Cisco PIX firewall without the need of any extra software other than a standard web browser and Java applet to be running on a manager's computer.

-Administrators can also remotely configure, track, and analyze Cisco PIX security appliances via a command-line interface (CLI).
-Safe command-line interface (CLI) access is possible through a number of techniques including SSHv2 Protocol, Telnet through IP Security (IPsec), and out-of-band through a console port.
-Cisco PIX firewalls also have robust automatic-update features, a collection of secure remote-administration services that ensure firewall configurations and software images are always up to date.
+Administrators can furthermore remotely configure, monitor, and troubleshoot Cisco PIX firewalls via a command-line interface (CLI).
+Safe command-line interface (CLI) access is available using a number of techniques such as SSHv2 Protocol, Telnet over IP Security (IPsec), and out-of-band via a console port.
+PIX firewall appliances also have robust auto-update capabilities, a collection of secure remote-management options that make sure that firewall configurations and software images are always up to date.

-Cisco Adaptive Security Appliances Firewalls are purpose-built solutions that bring together market-proven, industry-leading security and VPN services plus an adaptive architecture.
-The end product is a robust, versatile network security appliance better able to protect small and medium business and enterprise networks and, at the same time, lower the total installation and operations expenses formerly required for this high degree of protection.
+Cisco ASA Firewalls are specially engineered devices that bring together market-proven, best-of-breed protection and VPN services with an adaptive architecture.
+The end product is a robust, versatile network security appliance better suited to defend small and midsize business (SMB) and larger networks and, simultaneously, reduce the overall installation and maintenance costs previously associated with this high degree of security.

-Cisco Adaptive Security Appliances 5500 Series firewalls deliver robust application protection via intelligent, application-sensitive inspection processes that examine traffic at Layers 4-7.
-This produces a more secure network including web, voice, and mobile wireless services.
-To protect networks against application-layer assaults and to offer businesses greater policing of the applications and protocols used in their networks, Cisco's inspection engines incorporate broad application and protocol knowledge and rely on security enforcement technologies such as anomaly sensing and application and protocol state monitoring.
-Also included are assault sensing and mitigation techniques including application and protocol command filters and URL deobfuscation.
-Cisco ASA firewall inspection engines also provide control over instant messaging and tunneling applications, enabling organizations to police usage policies and free up bandwidth for important business processes.
+Cisco Adaptive Security Appliances (ASA) firewalls provide robust application protection via smart, application-aware inspection processes that analyze traffic at Layers 4-7.
+This results in a more secure environment covering web, voice, and mobile wireless access.
+To protect environments from application-layer attacks and to give organizations more control over the applications and protocols used in their environments, Cisco's inspection engines incorporate broad application and protocol knowledge and rely on protection enforcement technologies such as anomaly sensing and state monitoring.
+Also included are assault detection and mitigation techniques including application and protocol command filters and content verification.
+Cisco ASA 5500 Series firewall inspection engines also provide control over IM and peer-to-peer file sharing, allowing businesses to police usage policies and recover bandwidth for vital business processes.

-This adaptive single-platform, many-solution approach minimizes the total number of appliances that need to be deployed and managed while offering a common operating and management environment across all those deployments.
-This approach streamlines the training of setup, tracking, support, and protection personnel.
-To further reduce maintenance expenses, Cisco Adaptive Security Appliances firewalls are also exceptionally network conscious, allowing them to insert seamlessly into the environment without disrupting authorized traffic and applications.
+This versatile one-device, many-solution approach reduces the number of appliances that need to be installed and managed while offering a common operating and management environment throughout all installations.
+This architecture simplifies the education of configuration, monitoring, troubleshooting, and protection staff.
+To further reduce operations expenses, Cisco Adaptive Security Appliances (ASA) firewalls are also exceptionally network conscious, enabling these devices to insert seamlessly into the environment without interfering with legitimate traffic and processes.

-Cisco ASA 5500 Series firewalls and PIX security appliances incorporate an array of configuration, monitoring, and troubleshooting options that give you the ability to configure these security appliances to match your business requirements.
-Progent's CCIE authorized network consultants can help you to support your current infrastructure that includes Cisco ASA and/or PIX firewall technology and that offers security, resilience, performance, and recoverability.
-Progent can also help you to upgrade to ASA 5500-X firewalls with Firepower Services.
+Cisco's ASA Series firewalls and PIX family firewalls provide a wealth of configuration, monitoring, and troubleshooting options which offer you the flexibility to set up these security appliances to align optimally with your company's needs.
+Progent's CCIE authorized network professionals can assist you to maintain your current infrastructure that incorporates Cisco ASA and/or PIX firewalls and that offers protection, resilience, throughput, and manageability.
+Progent's firewall experts can also assist your organization to migrate to ASA 5500-X firewalls with Firepower Services.

-Progent's CISA and CISSP-ISSP-premier IS security engineers can help your business to create a security policy that makes sense for your environment and can configure your firewall to support your security policies.
-Progent's risk assessment consultants can assess the effectiveness of your existing firewall deployment and help determine the security of your entire IT environment.
-Progentís Technical Response Center (TRC) can deliver emergency online troubleshooting for Cisco technology and can give you quick access to a Cisco CCIE network engineer.
+Progent's CISA and CISSP-ISSP-certified information security professionals can help your business to create a security policy that makes sense for your business and can configure your security appliance to enforce your security policies.
+Progent's security evaluation professionals can assess the strength of your existing firewall solution and audit the overall security of your entire IT network.
+Progentís Technical Response Center (TRC) can provide urgent online troubleshooting for Cisco products and offer fast access to a Cisco CCIE expert.

-To learn more details about Progent's professional expertise for Cisco networking products, pick a subject:
+For more information concerning Progent's consulting expertise for Cisco products, pick a topic:

-If you wish to get in touch with Progent about engineering expertise for Cisco products, call 1-800-993-9400 or visit Contact Progent.
+In order to contact Progent about professional expertise for Cisco networking, call 1-800-993-9400 or go to Contact Progent.